SurajVishwakarma333/Intent-AndroidStudio/README.md

 # Explicit Intent :-
    • It going to connect the internal world of an application such as start activity or send data between two activities.

-# Implicit Intents :−
-   • It going to connect with out side application such as call, mail, phone,see any website ..etc.

 ![1_agunwd17ceIyG1mgFyC8hQ](https://user-images.githubusercontent.com/101108540/173342896-eb5ce8f3-8ade-4eb5-b170-a61c5f21ba3a.png)